 Mainly Mozart is chartered and a press conference announcing the new organization is held at the Old Globe Theatre, with David Atherton as founding Music Director and Nancy Laturno as founding Executive Director.
 The new organization is housed in corporate offices of Blaine Quick, Mainly Mozart’s founding Board Chair.

 The first sounds of the all-star Mainly Mozart Festival Orchestra, under the baton of founding Maestro David Atherton, are heard in 1989.
 Having been chartered as a non-profit corporation in September, 1988, the first Festival is performed on the outdoor stage of the Old Globe Theatre in Balboa Park to critical and popular acclaim.
-William Preucil, then concertmaster of the Atlanta Symphony, serves as Mainly Mozart’s first concertmaster, and pianist Anton Nel as Mainly Mozart’s first featured soloist.
+Pianist Anton Nel performed as Mainly Mozart’s first featured soloist.

 The Mainly Mozart Festival Orchestra moves indoors to the 1,400 seat Spreckels Theatre in downtown San Diego.
 Club Amadeus is born as Club Twelve-Fifty, with intimate members-only concerts featuring world-class artists in exclusive private residences.